-TREE - A perennial woody stem equal or greater than six inches in DBH.
+TREE - A perennial woody stem equal or greater than six inches in DBH (Diameter at Breast Height).

 TWO PHASE OR OPEN WYE - A type of electric power line construction that contains two conductors energized at primary voltage.

 UNIT MILE - A mile within a circuit that is required to be or has been trimmed per contract specifications.